fabrizioleone/Econometrics/README.md

 # Econometrics
-The following repository provides a miscellaneous econometrics codes in R, Julia, Matlab and Python written by me.
+The following repository provides a miscellaneous of econometrics codes in R, Julia, Matlab and Python written by me.
+I try to make the codes in each folder as much comparable as possible.

 | Folder        | Object